Hyper-V New Install

 4. For the Disk Format, leave VHDX as default and select Next.

-New Hard disk wizard with the VHDX option selected.
+New Virtual Hard Disk wizard, showing Choose Disk Format screen with VHDX option selected.

 5. Choose the appropriate disk type for your environment, then select Next.